12 Probiotic Foods for Gut Health

 What are Probiotics?

-Probiotics are living microorganisms, including bacteria and yeast, that are found within the body’s gut microbiome that are beneficial for health.
-The word probiotic is the compound of two words; pro meaning “in favour of”, and biotic meaning “life”, defining probiotics as life-promoting.
-Generally speaking, there are two types of bacteria; good bacteria and bad bacteria, and probiotics are a form of good bacteria that help to support digestion, immune health and overall health.
+Probiotics are living microorganisms, including bacteria and yeast, that are found within the body’s gut microbiome that is beneficial for health.
+The word probiotic is the compound of two words; pro meaning “in favor of”, and biotic meaning “life”, defining probiotics as life-promoting.
+Generally speaking, there are two types of bacteria; good bacteria and bad bacteria, and probiotics are a form of good bacteria that help to support digestion, immune health, and overall health.
 (1)(2)